Linear algebra

 The projections from a family of modules are linear maps.

-are disjoint index sets, the product of the kernels of the J
+If I and J are disjoint index sets, the product of the kernels of the Jth projections of

 Equations